jhpyle/docassemble/_docs/api.md

  - `project` (optional): the project in the [Playground] from which to obtain the list of files.
 The default is `default`, which is the "Default Playground" project.
+ - `filename` (optional): the name of the file to be downloaded.
+If a `filename` is not provided, a [JSON] list of files will be returned.

 Required privileges:
 - `admin` or